alexanderfilip1/learn_javascript/README.md

 The project's structure facilitates a progressive understanding and reinforcement of both basic and advanced JavaScript concepts.
 The code is adequately commented to ease comprehension and provide supplementary explanations where necessary.

 Through this repository, users can explore and learn the various features and paradigms of JavaScript, including working with callback functions, promises, classes, and object-oriented programming concepts.

-The aim of this project is to provide an interactive and instructive environment for those seeking to learn and become proficient in JavaScript, thereby contributing to the development of their skills in web programming and the creation of dynamic and interactive applications.